Hurricane Melissa: Records

+Globally, Hurricane Melissa is the strongest tropical cyclone of 2025 and the strongest tropical cyclone to make landfall in Jamaica on record.
+Melissa is tied with Hurricane Allen as the most intense Atlantic hurricane in terms of one-minute sustained winds and is tied with the 1935 Labor Day hurricane as the third-most intense Atlantic hurricane on record in terms of lowest barometric pressure.
+Melissa is the second most intense Atlantic hurricane at landfall in terms of lowest barometric pressure after the 1935 Labor Day hurricane and is tied with Hurricane Dorian and the 1935 Labor Day hurricane for the strongest Atlantic hurricane at landfall in terms of maximum sustained winds.
+Melissa also holds the record for the highest wind gust ever measured by dropsonde – 219 kn, surpassing the previous record of 209 kn by Typhoon Megi in 2010.

 Effect of climate change

 Melissa experienced extreme rapid intensification as it drifted slowly over waters that were 1.4 C-change warmer than average, sea conditions that two rapid attribution studies estimated to be 500–900 times more likely to be that warm because of human-caused climate change.
 Additionally, climate change is estimated by these studies to have strengthened the hurricane's top wind speed by about 10 mph, thus increasing its potential to inflict damage by up to 50%.
+Also, rainfall was estimated to be up to 10% higher due to climate change.